What is a credit card hardship program?

 Key takeaways

-- A credit card hardship program may help you catch up without defaulting on your credit cards.
+- A credit card hardship program may help you catch up on payments without defaulting on your credit cards.

 - Many credit card issuers offer credit card hardship programs to borrowers experiencing financial hardship, even if the issuers don’t actively promote these programs.

-- There are alternatives to credit card hardship programs, including balance transfer cards, debt consolidation loans, credit counseling and debt settlement.
+- There are alternative options to credit card hardship programs, including balance transfer cards, debt consolidation loans, credit counseling and debt settlement.

 How do credit card hardship programs work?